Healing Supported by the Spirit

 Re-animating the spiritual life with an integrated, faith-filled approach

-Our spiritual formation team works closely with the clinical staff to integrate our clients’ spiritual lives with the rest of their recovery, to help our clients deepen their relationship with God and re-animate their spiritual life as part of the healing process.
+Our team of experienced spiritual integrators works closely with the clinical staff to integrate spirituality into intensive outpatient treatment (IOP) and recovery.
+This helps clients deepen their relationship with God and re-animate their spiritual life as part of the healing process.

 Spiritual integration gives our clients a space to understand how their psychological and emotional life is interwoven with their relationship with God.
 Sometimes spiritual healing is necessary, and we are devoted to helping our clients with that transformation.